camerose/camerose.github.io/_posts/2019-07-22-an-argument-for-country-music.md

 title: "An Argument for Country Music (A Playlist Designed to Change Your Mind)"
 category: Blog
 ---
-# An Argument for Country Music (A Playlist Designed to Change Your Mind)
 My manager at my internship went to grad school in North Carolina, and has a pretty romantic view of living in the country.
 I wondered if I had managed to find another country music fan in the city, so I asked “Sreenu, do you like country music, or just country living?”
 His response was shockingly open-minded (an uncommon response to country music;